<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=481164012244046&amp;ev=PageView&amp;noscript=1">

-Norway has a strong and stable economy, and it has proven to be robust over time.
+Norway has a strong and stable economy that has proven to be robust over time.
 The GNP per capita is 765.836 NOK, and the county has one of the highest standards of living in the world.

 The economic consequences of the Covid-19 pandemic were less dramatic in Norway compared to other EU-countries, and the Norwegian economy has a high activity coming out of the pandemic.
 This was also the case in the aftermath of the financial crisis in 2008.